-Today’s leave management system is more often found as a web-based application because of its easy accessibility and ability to run on almost any device and operating system that has a web browser.
+Today’s software of managing leave is more often found as a web-based application because of its easy accessibility and ability to run on almost any device and operating system that has a web browser.

-A leave management system provides an easy way for human resources or management to administer leave, granting the ability to set up a standard leave policy.
+A leave management system provides an easy way for human resources or management to administer leave.
+So, it grants the HR the much-needed ability to set up a standard leave policy.

-The leave management system automates the entire process of leave requests within a company, saving time and resources by letting employees focus on the important tasks before them and eliminating the traditional need to record and file leave documents.
+An ideal leave management system automates the entire process of leave requests within a company, thereby saving time and resources by letting employees focus on the important tasks before them.
+Moreover, it helps in eliminating the traditional need to record and file leave documents.

-An online leave management system is a platform that automates every step of leaves i.e., applying for leaves, balance checks, approval/rejection of leaves, and reporting from anywhere or from any device. which saves a lot of bandwidth and time by ensuring that every process is one-click, whether checking for employees’ past data or ensuring enough resource availability at any point in time.
+An online leave management system is a platform that automates every step of leaves i.e., applying for leaves, balance checks, approval/rejection of leaves, and reporting from anywhere or from any device.
+As a result, a lot of bandwidth and time is saved by ensuring that every process is one-click, whether checking for employees’ past data or ensuring enough resource availability at any point in time.
 It keeps the company compliant with the laws, and of course, ensures that you are paying your employees on time.

+Guess what?
 It does not stop here.
-Your leave management software must include other add-ons such as
+Your leave management software must include other add-ons such as:

 Configurable fields (leave policy, leave type, and holiday list) to easily customize the platform, as every company has a different type of policy.